slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 **Second**, you need a collection of [sensors](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Sensors).
 You’ll need at least an IMU and LIDAR - and for outdoors you need a GPS receiver.
 Skip cameras for now - they add complexity.
 In ROS2, each sensor is a node that publishes data other nodes can subscribe to.
 - **Goal:** Learn sensor launch files.
 Use _rqt_ and *rqt_graph* to visualize topics and confirm your sensors are correctly publishing data.
+Make sure the *frame_id* part corresponds to your _.xacro_ definition of the sensor.

 **Third**, you need to configure and launch Localization (SLAM Toolbox) and Navigation (Nav2) packages.
 This makes your robot autonomous.
 - **Goal:** Learn how to modify config and launch files—this is core to ROS2 development.
 Make sure your robot works in Gazebo simulation too.

-**Finally**, Once basic systems are working, program behaviors using Behavior Trees or Python scripts.
+**Finally**, once basic systems are working, program behaviors using Behavior Trees or Python scripts.
 You can also experiment with cameras, sonars, point clouds, and AI-based object detection.

 ## Bill of Materials (BoM)